digitalascetic/iron-router-i18n/README.md

 ## Support for Iron Router 1.0

-Support for Iron Router 1.0 is planned for the first week of February 2015 (thanks for the patience :-) ).
+Support for Iron Router 1.0 is planned for the second half of February 2015 (thanks for the patience :-) ).

+**Iron Router i18n works with Iron Router 0.9.x.
+Forthcoming 0.5 version will support new Iron Router 1.0.**

+**Follow https://github.com/yoolab/iron-router-i18n/issues/19 for updates on 0.5 version**

 ## History